king-11/ComputerSystem/Week 0.md

 - Learned all basics of html  and css.
 - Learned little bit of module system in nodejs and some aspect of asynchronous prgramming.

+### Team 24

+- Started designing of the website
+- Working and enhancing information on Django so as to get used with it.
+- Created a basic heirarchy branching for workflow
+- Gathering various features that can be used in Front end.